embedded-graphics/debug-tools/README.md

 This repository contains tools to help with the development of [`embedded-graphics`].
-While it is primarily targeted at debugging the internals of [`embedded-graphics`] the debug framework might also be useful to develop or debugging external libraries.
+While it is primarily targeted at debugging the internals of [`embedded-graphics`] the debug framework might also be useful to develop or debug external libraries.

 ## Minimum supported Rust version